jess-moloney/LHL_final_project_influenza_forecasting/README.md

 The Gradient Boosting Regression algorithm achieved the best results, and the date time, lag, and window features were the best predictors of cases.

 ## Results
 The following plots show the performance of the Gradient Boosting Regression model on 1-week and 4-week ahead models.
-As expected the 1-week ahead model is more accurate, with predicted cases closely fitting actual cases on the test data.
+As expected, the 1-week ahead model is more accurate, with predicted cases closely fitting actual cases on the test data.

 ![best model](visualizations/best_model_week_1_forecast_v3.png)
 ![best model](visualizations/best_model_week_1_feature_importances.png)